DamianSuess/MercurySdk-NetCore/Upgrade Notes.md

 The upgrade was successful.

 ### Upgrade Step 2 - .NET Framework 4.0 to .NET 5

+The following steps upgrade the SDK to use .NET Standard so it can to work .NET 5 and with the legacy .NET Framework.

 The upgrade was performed using Microsoft's tool, `try-convert` and the following outcomes were discovered: